Sisterhood in Switzerland: Women-only outdoor activities

 The best way to travel sustainably in Switzerland

 Switzerland is a public transport paradise.
-Hydroelectric rail travel forms the backbone of sustainable mobility, and you can glide over lakes by solar-powered boat or float up mountains in a cable car.
+Hydroelectric rail travel is the backbone of sustainable mobility, and you can glide over lakes by solar-powered boat or float up mountains in a cable car.
 In partnership with the climate protection organisation ‘myclimate’, Swiss International Air Lines (SWISS) customers can offset their CO₂ emissions by donating to climate protection projects and purchasing alternative fuels.
 SWISS has frequent, direct flights from London and other major UK & Ireland cities to Zürich and Geneva.
-Zürich, Basel and Geneva are well connected by train from London.
+Zürich, Basel, and Geneva are well connected by train from London.

 Also, find information on how to get to Switzerland.